petersolopov/transpilation-free-starter-kit/README.md

 [93% of users](https://caniuse.com/es6-module) are now running browsers with support for ES modules.
 That's why it creates two versions of the app: ES6 modules for modern browsers and SystemJS modules for legacy browsers.

+Built code does not contain import maps and es-modules-shims.

 **Supports**: IE11 and all modern browsers.

 ## LICENSE